vakila/automerge.github.io/blog/2023-01-17-automerge-2/index.md

 # Automerge 2.0

-Automerge 2.0 now has an official release.
-It’s the first supported release resulting from a ground-up rewrite focused on performance and reliability and it comes with improved documentation and, for the first time, support options for production users.
+Automerge 2.0 is here and ready for production.
+It’s the first supported release resulting from a ground-up rewrite.
+The result is a production-ready CRDT with huge improvements in performance and reliability.
+It's available in both Javascript and Rust, and includes Typescript types and C bindings for use in other ecosystems.
+Even better, Automerge 2.0 comes with improved documentation and, for the first time, support options for production users.

 ## Local-first Software